 I need to take fluphenazine throughout my pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

 It is possible that taking fluphenazine could increase the chance of withdrawal symptoms in a newborn.
 However, this has not been well studied.
-Babies born to women taking fluphenazine near delivery can be monitored for symptoms such as stiff or floppy muscle tone, drowsiness, agitation, tremors, difficulty breathing, and problems with feeding.
+Babies exposed to fluphenazine near delivery can be monitored for symptoms such as abnormal involuntary muscle movements, stiff or floppy muscle tone, drowsiness, agitation, tremors, trouble breathing, and problems with feeding.
 If a baby developed these symptoms, in most cases they can be treated and are expected to go away without long term health effects.

 Can I breastfeed my baby if I am taking fluphenazine?

 Fluphenazine has not been studied for use while breastfeeding.
+The limited evidence suggests that small amounts of the drug pass into breast milk when doses of 1-5 mg a day (therapeutic doses).
 If you are taking fluphenazine while breastfeeding, the baby should be monitored for more sleepiness than usual.
 If you become worried about any symptoms that the baby has, contact the child’s healthcare provider.
-Be sure to talk to your health care provider about all of your breastfeeding questions.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 National Pregnancy Registry for Psychiatric Medications: There is a pregnancy registry for women who take psychiatric medications, such as fluphenazine.
 For more information you can look at their website: https://womensmentalhealth.org/research/pregnancyregistry/.